 There’s an interesting anecdote to back up this point.
 A few years ago, Copenhagen-based Noma began serving pour over brewed on Tim Wendelboe-beans.

-Even though this is a restaurant that is famous for serving avant-garde Michelin food, they were met with massive pushback from both customers and food critics when serving lighter roast coffee.
+Even though this restaurant is famous for serving avant-garde Michelin food, they were met with massive pushback from customers and food critics when serving lighter roast coffee.
 Noma-founder Rene Redzepi stated that the criticism was far harsher than when they served any of their many outrageously avantgarde dishes.

 Specialty in a farmer culture